patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/develop.md

   <br />
   This will ensure that PatternFly styles take precedence over anything that currently resides in your application.

-4. If you want to use PatternFly utilities in your project, find the utilities file,  ```patternfly-addons.css```.

-5. Copy ```patternfly-addons.css``` into your project’s CSS directory.
+1. If you want to use PatternFly utilities in your project, find the utilities file, ```patternfly-addons.css```, and copy it into your project’s CSS directory.

-6. In your HTML file, add the following line to the bottom of your list of CSS files:
+1. In your HTML file, add the following line to the bottom of your list of CSS files:

   ```html noLive
   <link rel="stylesheet" href="css/patternfly-addons.css">
   ```

-### PatternFly styles
+### Using icons

-#### Design tokens

-[Learn about the PatternFly design token system](/tokens/about-tokens), which enables you to build interfaces with consistent PatternFly styling, including colors, shadows, spacing, and more.

-#### Design foundations

-[Learn about PatternFly's design foundations](/design-foundations/about-design-foundations), which outline the best-practice standards and offer guidance of PatternFly's visual design.

-#### Icons

 PatternFly uses [Font Awesome 5](https://fontawesome.com/), which can be utilized in 2 different ways:

-  * Built into PatternFly: By default, Font Awesome is included as part of the PatternFly CSS file.
+  * **Built into PatternFly:** By default, Font Awesome is included as part of the PatternFly CSS file.
 You do not need to do anything else to use this icon font family.

-  * Used as a CDN: If you wish to use the CDN for Font Awesome 5 rather than the default approach, you need to:
+  * **Used as a CDN:** If you wish to use the CDN for Font Awesome 5 rather than the default approach, you need to complete the following steps:
     1. Update the ```sass-utilities/scss-variables.scss``` file (from source ```node_modules/@patternfly/patternfly/```) to include:

       ```scss